-Mars mission: These three different types of cutting edge lenses will contribute to the success of NASA’s Rover "Perseverance"
+Mars mission: These three different types of cutting edge lens assemblies will contribute to the success of NASA’s Rover "Perseverance"

 A journey into space requires unique demands.
-Our engineers developed special lenses for the Mars 2020 mission., Tamara Whittaker
+Our engineers developed special lens assemblies for the Mars 2020 mission of NASA.
+Their Perseverance rover was launched in mid-2020 and landed on Mars in February 2021., Tamara Whittaker

 Pioneers are the first to explore new territory.
 Our images of pioneers can be at opposite ends of the technological spectrum – from weather-beaten frontiersmen in dust-covered wagons to imaginative scientists in bright, sterile labs.
 However, few endeavors embody the pioneering spirit as much as NASA’s missions into space.
 And like the Apollo program, the public’s imagination has been captured by the quest for the exploration of Mars.

-The next Mars mission is scheduled for launch in July 2020, when Earth and the Red Planet are relatively close to one another.
+The latest Mars mission of NASA launched in July 2020, when Earth and the Red Planet were relatively close to one another.
 Central to this expedition is a new robotic exploration vehicle, the Mars 2020 Rover named Perseverance.

-Based on NASA’s successful Curiosity Rover platform, the Perseverance Rover will search for historical signs of life and begin preparations for possible human colonization.
+Based on NASA’s successful Curiosity Rover platform, the Perseverance Rover searches for historical signs of life and is beginning preparations for possible human colonization.
 At approximately 10 feet long and 7 feet tall, the 2020 Rover is about the size of an SUV.
 At just 2,000 pounds it is considerably lighter.
 It has an improved wheel design, its long-range mobility system will allow it to travel up to 13 miles on the Martian surface and an exciting new addition to its capabilities is a drill capable of penetrating rocks.

 Three Extraordinary Engineering Lens Assemblies were developed for the Mars mission